VRB95/PyQt2Arduino/README.md

 2. Display_Text;
 3. Recive_Light_Intensity;
 4. Recive_Temperature;
+5. Sonar;
-5. All_In_One;
+6. All_In_One;

 ### Graphical User Interface
-The GUI consists of 5 tabs: 2 main tabs and 3 custom tabs.
+The GUI consists of 5 tabs: 2 main tabs and 4 custom tabs.
 Every tab consists of other widgets.
 1. Connect tab:
    * From here you can select all the settings for serial communication, such as PORT, BAUDRATE, DATABITS, PARTIY, and STOPBITS.